Drillur/LORED-Modding-Kit/README.md

 - As for _multiplicative_ Upgrades which have a x or / in the second word (e.g. "x2"), you write what you want the final value to be, and the game will calculate what the effect will be at each level.
 	- For example, if you want an Upgrade with 5 purchase levels to multiply Output by 10, you would write "output x10".
 The game will run `value ** (1.0 / times_purchased.get_total())` (value being 10 in this example, and total times_purchased being 5), resulting in 10 ^ (1 / 5) = 1.58.
 That means that each level will multiply Output by 1.58, resulting in 10 after 5 purchases.

-Below is a list of real examples from the base game on how these two fields are used.
+Below is a list of the most common `Affected Objects` values with real examples from the base game and what they do.
 - "lored coal" - "lored" is the category, and "coal" is the key of the Coal LORED.
 So, this Upgrade would affect the Coal LORED in some way.
 	- The `unlock_coal` Upgrade determines whether the Coal LORED is unlocked or not. `Effect`: "unlock"
 - "lored main1" - "main1" is the key for Stage 1 in the base game.
 This would affect all Stage 1 LOREDs.